 Sunken into the concrete bar sits an enormous block of Maine granite that serves as the shellfish display, home to an ever-changing array of oysters and shellfish.
 The restaurant’s bright colors, picnic table seating and reclaimed nautical lighting encourage a playful experience.

 Owner & Chef

-Andrew Taylor is bearded, has two cubs and lives with his wife just outside of Portland.
+Andrew Taylor is bearded, has three cubs and lives with his wife just outside of Portland.
 He worked briefly as Rosie O’Donnell’s stunt double.